kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 It supports all terragrunt functions, i.e. `path_relative_from_include()`.

 ### prevent_destroy

-Terragrunt `prevent_destroy` boolean flag allows you to protect selected Terraform module.
-It will prevent `destroy` or `destroy-all` command to actually destroy resources of the protected module.
+Terragrunt `prevent_destroy` boolean flag allows you to protect selected OpenTofu/Terraform module.
+It will prevent `destroy` or
+`destroy-all` command to actually destroy resources of the protected module.
 This is useful for modules you want to carefully protect, such as a database, or a module that provides auth.